- Do I need to register medicinal products if I want to import into Bhutan?

-If you are a Pharmacist/Pharmacy Technician/Medical Doctor/Veterinary Doctor Drungtsho (Traditional Medicine Physician) or if you possess Diploma in gSso-ba Rig-pa medicine, you can apply for registration as a Competent Person.
-You will be asked to pay a fee of BTN 300/- as application fee and will be assigned a date for examination.
+If you are a Pharmacist/Pharmacy Technician/Medical Doctor/Veterinary Doctor Drungtsho (Traditional Medicine Physician) or if you possess a Diploma in gSso-ba Rig-pa medicine, you can apply for registration as a Competent Person via g2c services.
+You will be asked to pay a fee of BTN 300/- as an application fee and will be assigned a date for examination.
 If you pass the theory and practical exams, you will be issued a certificate of Competent Person.

-8. I am a Health Assistant/Nurse/Technician who has recently retired from service.
-Can I sit for Competent Person Examination?
+- I am a Health Assistant/Nurse/Technician who has recently retired from service.
+Can I sit for the Competent Person Examination?